Jimenth/goop/README.md

 ***Extra Windows***
 **Style Window**

-*Spawns to the right of the Main Window, top edges aligned, 8px gap.*
+*Spawns to the right of the Main Window.*
 ```lua
 local StyleWindow = Library:StyleWindow()
 ```

 **Config Window**

-*Spawns to the left of the Main Window, top edges aligned, 8px gap.
+*Spawns to the left of the Main Window.
 Saves/loads every Element that has a `Flag`.*
 ```lua
 local ConfigWindow = Library:ConfigWindow()
 ```

-*Initialize the NavBar (pass the Main Window first, then the Style and Config windows)*
+*Initialize the NavBar (pass the Main Window first, then the Style and Config window)*
 ```lua
 local StyleWin = Library:StyleWindow()
 local ConfigWin = Library:ConfigWindow()